 A- California, Minnesota, Ohio, Pennsylvania, Tennessee and West Virginia

-B+ Arkansas, Colorado, Indiana, Kentucky, Missouri, Nebraska, New York, and Virginia
+B+ Arkansas, Colorado, Indiana, Kentucky, Missouri, Nebraska, New York, Oregon, and Virginia

 B Georgia, Iowa, Louisiana, Massachusetts, Mississippi, North Dakota, and Texas

-B- Delaware, Hawaii, Illinois, Maryland, New Mexico, North Carolina, and Oregon
+B- Delaware, Hawaii, Illinois, Maryland, New Mexico, and North Carolina

 C+ Kansas, Montana, New Jersey, South Dakota, and Wisconsin